dd-dreams/aft/docs/PROTOCOL.md

 When the sender connects to the receiver, the receiver will write 1 byte indicating he is a receiver and not a relay.
 After that, they initiate the second handshake (discussed later).

 ### Step two - acceptance
 The receiver should have a SHA-256 hashed password ready (or hashed later) for authentication.
-When the connection is encrypted, the sender will write his persumed authentication password, which is SHA-256 hashed, and the receiver will compare it to his hash.
+When the connection is encrypted, the sender will write his presumed authentication password, which is SHA-256 hashed, and the receiver will compare it to his hash.
 If they match, the receiver will signal the sender he can start the transfer.
 Otherwise, they will disconnect from each other.

 ## Second handshake - public keys exchange
 From now on, both modes act in the same way exactly, only that the relay server will forward the requests from the sender to the receiver and otherway.